RohanKolappa/Audio-Analyzer/README.md

 # Audio-Analyzer
-This project will incorporate both Flask &amp; Python
+This project will use both Flask &amp; Python to create a speech-to-text program